-It is possible that children will have the opportunity to move beyond the classroom and into the community for educational field trips.
-Students are expected to follow school expectations.
+It is possible that children will have the opportunity to move beyond the classroom and into the community for educational study trips.
 Permission slips for these trips will be sent home.
 A parent or guardian must sign the permission form in order for their child to participate in the field trip experience.
 Verbal permission is not acceptable.

-Parental participation during Field Trips will be allowed only if necessary.
-If parental participation is allowed on a field trip, parents will receive clear communication from the classroom teacher of the expectations required by parents to assist and supervise on the field trip.
-Parents will be responsible for admission fees and transportation for field trips.
-All parents must complete the online district volunteer form as outlined by Omaha Public Schools.
+Parental participation during Field Trips will be allowed if necessary.
+Each grade level will make a collaborative decision to make this determination.
+If parental participation is allowed on a field trip, parents will receive clear communication from the classroom teachers of the expectations required by parents to assist and supervise on the field trip.
+All volunteers must complete an Omaha Public School volunteer application to help and they must provide their own transportation unless asked by the school.